-Especially when you are changing from bright colored to something softer, a good primer will help in neutralizing the base color.
+Especially when you are changing from bright colored to something softer, a good primer will help neutralize the base color.

 Applying a base primer is also recommended when the old surface is already stained, you are changing the texture, or shifting from latex to oil-based paints (and vice versa).

-This will also save you from applying multiple layers of topcoat which can be otherwise very expensive.
+This will also save you from applying multiple layers of topcoats, which can be otherwise very expensive.

 4- Helps in Getting Smoother and Non-Porous Surface